shieldproject/shield/README.md

   store_uuid      UUID,    -- the store
-  schedule_uuid   UUID,    -- what schedule to use retention_uuid  UUID,    -- what retention policy to use paused          BOOLEAN, -- if true, this job is not run when scheduled. name            TEXT,    -- a human-friendly name for this schedule summary         TEXT,    -- annotation for operator use, to describe
+  schedule_uuid   UUID,    -- what schedule to use retention_uuid  UUID,    -- what retention policy to use priority        INTEGER DEFAULT 50, -- priority, scale from 0 to 100 (0 = highest)
+  paused          BOOLEAN, -- if true, this job is not run when scheduled. name            TEXT,    -- a human-friendly name for this schedule summary         TEXT,    -- annotation for operator use, to describe